-If you would like to find out more about joining the DPIR research and teaching team at Oxford, or if you have any questions regarding the application process, please contact the DPIR Recruitment Team in the first instance at vacancies@politics.ox.ac.uk.
+If you would like to find out more about joining the DPIR and OSGA research and teaching teams at Oxford, or if you have any questions regarding the application process, please contact the DPIR HR Team at vacancies@politics.ox.ac.uk.

-Candidates are also welcome to contact Joint Head of Department Nicholas Owen (nicholas.owen@politics.ox.ac.uk) for an informal discussion of this post.
+Candidates are also welcomed to contact the joint Head of Department at DPIR, Nicholas Owen, at nicholas.owen@politics.ox.ac.uk for an informal discussion of this post.